nzhang20/LoL-role-predictions/README.md

 # The Summoner's Oracle: Predicting League of Legends Player Positions
-A project for DSC80 at UCSD predicting the role of League of Legends players based on their in-game statistics.
+An UCSD DSC80 project predicting the role of League of Legends players based on their in-game statistics.

 Contributors: [Charisse Hao](https://www.linkedin.com/in/charisse-hao/) and [Nicole Zhang](https://www.linkedin.com/in/nicole-zhang-31a09122b/)